Shopify/identity_cache/README.md

 ## Notes

-- JRuby will not work with this current version, as we are using the memcached gem internally to interface with memcache.
 - See CHANGELOG.md for a list of changes to the library over time.
 - The library is MIT licensed and we welcome contributions.
 See CONTRIBUTING.md for more information.